Global Health Case Competition

 The EIGH begins recruiting students interested in participating in the Global Health Case Competition at the beginning of each academic year, with Notre Dame's competition falling early in the following spring semester.

 In the fall and spring semesters, there are several seminars that provide students with opportunities to learn more about the competition and talk with faculty and staff members who have global health and development experience.
 Interested students are highly encouraged to attend all the dinner seminars.

 Students commit to participating in the Case Competition by signing up at the end of the fall semester.
 Students are then assigned to work in teams of 4-6 at the beginning of the spring semester.

 During the last dinner seminar, teams receive the case.
 Teams have approximately a week to develop and present a solution to a given global health challenge in front of a panel of judges and a larger audience.
 Requirements for the solution and the criteria upon which teams are judged differ each year as they are case-specific.

-The upcoming seminars and Global Health Case Competition will be held virtually.
+The sixth annual Notre Dame Global Health Case Competition will be on February 13, 2021.

 For more information on the Case Competition, please contact Program Director, Marian Botchway.